raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 You can use your action to make a melee spell attack with the fiery blade.
 On a hit, the target takes 3d6 fire damage.

-The flaming blade sheds bright light in a 10-foot radius and dim light for an additional 10 feet.
+The flaming blade sheds bright light in a 3.0m radius and dim light for an additional 3.0m.

 ***At Higher Levels***.
 When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d6 for every two slot levels above 2nd.